ncatlab/nlab-content/pages/5/3/6/3/3635/content.md

 2006, and for course MATH5312, Spring-Summer term 2007,
 University of Ottawa) ([[menagerie10a.pdf|pdf:file]])

 This is an ongoing set of notes outlining an approach to [[nonabelian cohomology]], [[stack]]s, etc., and Grothendieck's conjectured extension of 'Galois-Poincar&#233; theory'.
 The title refers to the array of strange beasties that occur as generalisations of [[crossed modules]].
-(The present version is over 808 pages long, and is changing regularly.
+(The present version is over 921 pages long, and is changing quite often.
 A fairly stable version (but up-dates are planned shortly!) is available as a download,  [[menagerie10a.pdf|here:file]].

 These notes, or at least the first few chapters of them, acted as course notes for a 4 lecture course in Buenos Aires, and later on for a course on cohomology in Ottawa.